GlobeletJS/GlobeletJS/README.md

 The `params` object supplied to initGlobe can have the following properties:
 - `container` (REQUIRED): An [HTML DIV element][] (or its string [ID][]) where the globe will be displayed
+- `infobox`: An [HTML DIV element][] (or its string [ID][]) where information about a map feature will be displayed.
+NOTE: if supplied, this element will be wrapped inside a sliding pane with a close button.
+See the API methods `showInfo` and `hideInfo` for more information
 - `style` (REQUIRED): A link to a [MapLibre style document][Maplibre] describing the map to be rendered.
 Please see below for some notes about [supported map styles](#supported-map-styles).